 Temperature: 20°C – 35°C

-April brings longer days and warmer sunshine.
-Early mornings and evenings stay pleasant, but afternoons can get quite hot.
-It’s a wonderful month for café visits, river walks, and short treks in nearby hills.
+In April, days start to get longer, and it brings warmer sunshine.
+Early mornings and evenings both remain pleasant, but afternoons can get a little bit hot.
+It’s a perfect month if you are planning to visit cafés, go on river walks, and take short waterfall treks nearby.
 As the temperature rises, Rishikesh starts getting busier again with yoga courses and tourist groups returning.

 May